Thomas2500/uDomainFlag/README.md

 * Settings page of the extension.
 First containing the used version and extension ID with link to changelog.
 * After the introduction a link to the [HowItWorks](https://domainflag.unterhaltungsbox.com/extension/howitworks)-Page how uDomainFlag itself works and to which server uDomainFlag is connected to with the used encryption.
 * The crashreporting option is enabled by default and can be disabled here.
-When disabling, crash reporing will be disabled for all uDomainFlag instances.
+When disabling, crash reporting will be disabled for all uDomainFlag instances.
 If you synchronize your browser settings, this configuration option will also be synced.

 ## Releases

 A list of all releases including changelog can be found at [Releases](https://github.com/Thomas2500/uDomainFlag/releases).
-Depending on the store, it can take multipe days upto weeks until a new release is published everywhere.
+Depending on the store, it can take multiple days up to weeks until a new release is published everywhere.

 ## Webpage